openshift-metal3/dev-scripts/README.md

 - `./04_setup_ironic.sh`

-This we setup Ironic on the host server and download the resources it requires
+This will setup Ironic on the host server and download the resources it requires

 - `./05_build_ocp_installer.sh`